Ruth Whitehead Whaley: Career

-She maintained a private law practice in New York City until 1944.
 Whaley held appointed positions in New York City including Director of Staff and Community Relations in the Department of Welfare and Deputy Commissioner of the Department of Housing and Buildings.
 From 1951 until 1973 she served as the Secretary of the New York City Board of Estimate.

-Throughout her life, Whaley was active in Democratic party politics.
-She was the first Black woman candidate chosen to represent the interests of Tammany Hall in the City Council election of 1945.

 Whaley was a member of Sigma Gamma Rho sorority.
 She served as the Vice President of the National Council of Negro Women and was the founder and former President of the Negro Business and Professional Women's Club.
+She also served as a member of the Fordham University Council.

 A longtime resident of Harlem, she retired from the Secretary of the New York City Board of Estimate in 1973.
 She died on December 23, 1977, and is buried in Mount Hope Cemetery in Yonkers.

 Legacy

 On June 8, 2000, the Family Academy, then an alternative public school in Manhattan that is now P.S.
 241, named their auditorium after Whaley.
 The Black Law Students Association at Fordham University Law School named their annual award the Ruth Whitehead Whaley Award in 1979.
 She was inducted into the alumni Hall of Honor at Fordham University on October 22, 2014.